greydongilmore/AFIDS_macaca/material/README.md

 ### **25. Right inferior AM temporal horn**

-  * Initially place using coronal view
+  * Jump to center of AC.
+Scrolling posterior while monitoring sagittal view, place pointer in the CSF in between AC and the Thalamus.
+Verify in the axial view that the point is in center of the CSF in that view.
-  * Jump to 21 (right AL temporal horn) and scroll to find the most medial (and anterior) showing of the CSF
+  * While monitoring the coronal view, scroll laterally until the sagitall intersection reaches ventricle under the amygdaloid nuclei.
+The ventricle should appear in the sagittal view as a small opening at this point.
-  * Optimize using the axial view again to find the most anteromedial showing of the CSF
+  * Verify that the fiducial is place at the junction of the ventricle-grey matter in the axial view.
   * **Name:** 25
   * **Description:** R inferior AM temporal horn